webpack-contrib/eslint-loader/README.md

 ##### `emitError` (default: `false`)

-Loader will always returns errors if this option is set to `true`.
+Loader will always return errors if this option is set to `true`.

 ```js
 module.exports = {